African Studies The Seychelles

 Introduction

 The Seychelles are an archipelago of some 115 small granitic and coralline islands scattered over 1 million square kilometers of the western Indian Ocean.
-The largest island is Mahé, situated 1,600 kilometers east of Mombasa, which houses more than 80 percent of the country’s population of approximately 90,000.
+The largest island is Mahé, situated 1,600 kilometers east of Mombasa, which houses more than 80 percent of the country’s population of approximately 100,000.
 Most other Seychellois live on the neighboring islands of La Digue and Praslin.
 The Seychelles remained uninhabited until 1770 when the central Mahé group was settled by colonists and their African and Malagasy slaves from the French-controlled Mascarene Islands of Île de France (modern Mauritius) and Île de Bourbon (modern Réunion).
 The Seychelles remained a Mauritian dependency following that island’s cession to Great Britain in 1814 by the Treaty of Paris.
-The islands became a separate British Crown colony in 1903 and acquired independence in 1976.
+The archipelago became a separate British Crown colony in 1903 and acquired independence in 1976.
 Because of their geographical isolation, small population, and lack of natural resources, the Seychelles have remained a subject of limited interest to economists, historians, political scientists, and social scientists.

 General Overviews and Bibliographies

 • Bennett, George, and Pramula Ramgulam Bennett.
 Seychelles.
-Santa Barbara, CA: ABC-CLIO, 1993.
+Santa Barbara, CA: ABC-Clio, 1993.

 Volume 153 in a world bibliographical series, which covers individual countries and major geographical regions.
 Organized into sections on the country and its people; geography; travelers’ accounts; flora and fauna; history; population and demography; Aldabra; language; religion; society, social conditions, and health; politics; constitution, legal system, and administration; philately; economy; finance and banking; agriculture and fishing; industry; manpower and employment; education; the arts; libraries and museums; cuisine; literature; government reports and statistics; media; directories; and bibliographies.